Are there risks with E-Liquids ?

 ...Therefore, continuous careful monitoring and risk management of e-cigarettes should be implemented, with the aim of protecting and promoting public health worldwide.
 Moreover, basic scientific data are required for the regulation of e-cigarette.
 To date, there have been reports of many hazardous chemical compounds generated from e-cigarettes, particularly carbonyl compounds such as formaldehyde, acetaldehyde, acrolein, and glyoxal, which are often found in e-cigarette aerosols.
 These carbonyl compounds are incidentally generated by the oxidation of e-liquid (liquid in e-cigarette; glycerol and glycols) when the liquid comes in contact with the heated nichrome wire

 Standards for ingredients, such as flavours and other additives in e-liquid production and the implementation of good manufacturing processes have the potential to improve this class of consumer products.

 This review highlights the lack of publicly available high-quality scientific data on e-cigarettes marketed in the USA.

 Very few commercially marketed e-cigarettes have undergone a thorough toxicology evaluation.

 Currently, standardised testing paradigms for evaluating the e-cigarette toxicity across brands and in comparison to other tobacco products do not exist.

 There is no scientific consensus on the appropriate datasets (eg, chemical lists, toxicants and biomarkers of exposure) and testing paradigms (eg, e-cigarette aerosol production) for use in comparing e-cigarettes with cigarettes, other tobacco products, or nicotine replacement products.

-Note some users of e-fluids are sensitive to PG based e-liquids, it is essential for these users to vape using pure 100% VG e-liquid - see our VG selection.
+Note some users of e-liquids are sensitive to PG based e-liquids, it is essential for these users to vape using pure 100% VG e-liquid - see our 100% VG e-liquid range.